-Туре Request # Location Request Existing Planning Policy Regional Plan Review Considerations Recommended Approach Urban Plan Amendment C339 Lands bounded by Lacewood Drive, Dunbrack Street and Radcliffe Drive, Halifax (PIDs 40555294, 40594640, 40555278, 40594632, 40594624) Request by ZZap Consulting Inc. on behalf of Crombie REIT, for amendments to the Halifax Municipal Planning Strategy and Halifax Mainland Land Use By-law to enable the consideration of a high-density transit-oriented development at the Park West Centre site Under the Regional Plan, the lands are identified as an Urban Local Growth Centre, where a mix of low, medium and high density residential uses and a range of commercial uses is envisioned.
+Туре Request # Location Request Existing Planning Policy Regional Plan Review Considerations Urban Plan Amendment C339 Lands bounded by Lacewood Drive, Dunbrack Street and Radcliffe Drive, Halifax (PIDs 40555294, 40594640, 40555278, 40594632, 40594624) Request by ZZap Consulting Inc. on behalf of Crombie REIT, for amendments to the Halifax Municipal Planning Strategy and Halifax Mainland Land Use By-law to enable the consideration of a high-density transit-oriented development at the Park West Centre site Under the Regional Plan, the lands are identified as an Urban Local Growth Centre, where a mix of low, medium and high density residential uses and a range of commercial uses is envisioned.
 Under the Halifax SMPS, the lands are designated Commercial.
 The policy describes different scales of commercial centres to support residential uses (neighbourhood, minor, major).
-The Rapid Transit Strategy proposed bus rapid transit (BRT) routes on both Lacewood Dr. and Dunbrack St., making this an important location where mixeduse, transit-oriented development should be encouraged.
+The Rapid Transit Strategy proposed bus rapid transit (BRT) routes on both Lacewood Dr. and Dunbrack St., making this an important location where mixed-use, transit-oriented development should be encouraged.
 Based on this, upgrading the status of the Regional Plan growth centre from a "local" to "district" centre should be considered.
-On January 25, 2022, Regional Council directed staff to "prepare a staff report outlining the process to initiate updated secondary plans for the areas identified as BRT Walksheds in Scenario C, Infill Areas map in the Regional Plan Review, which should consider: Prioritizing BRT Corridors for rezoning that supports transit oriented complete communities, Identifying boundaries for the secondary plan updates; The process and timeline required for completing the secondary plans, and; The financial resources and budget required to do the work.
-Proposed housing units (estimated): The applicant has proposed 2000 units.
-Phase 4 - Draft Regional Plan As part of Phase 4, staff propose to amend the Regional Plan to: Incorporate the Integrated Mobility Plan principles into planning policy to encourage and enable transit-oriented development; and Designate the walksheds around the BRT route corridors and existing and proposed ferry terminals identified in the Rapid Transit Strategy for transit-oriented development and revise the Regional Plan growth centre characteristics to reflect this updated vision.
-Per the January 25, 2022 motion of Regional Council, staff will propose an approach to developing new secondary plan policy and land use regulations to enable transit-oriented development within the BRT walksheds.
+On January 25, 2022, Regional Council directed staff to "prepare a staff report outlining the process to initiate updated secondary plans for the areas identified as BRT Walksheds in Scenario C, Infill Areas map in the Regional Plan Review, which should consider: Prioritizing BRT Corridors for rezoning that supports transit oriented complete communities, 2.
+Identifying boundaries for the secondary plan, and; The process and timeline required for completing the secondary plans, and; •

+As part of Phase 4, staff propose to amend the Regional Plan to:

+- Incorporate the Integrated Mobility Plan principles into planning policy to encourage and enable transitoriented development; and - Designate the walksheds around the BRT route corridors and existing and proposed ferry terminals identified in the Rapid Transit Strategy for transitoriented development and revise the Regional Plan growth centre characteristics to reflect this updated vision.

+Per the January 25, 2022 motion of Regional Council, staff will propose an approach to developing new secondary plan policy and land use regulations to enable transitoriented development within the BRT walksheds.
 Once approved by Council, the process for developing this site will follow that approach.